 #1: Pamper Your Pup with a 5-Minute Massage

-Here’s one your dog will really appreciate.
+Here’s one your dog will appreciate.
 Pet massage can balance an animal’s muscle tone, which aids in joint flexibility and mobility, helping to reduce the risk of injury.
 Plus, dog massage can decrease pain associated with arthritis or other issues (by releasing endorphins), reduce stress and anxiety, and improve circulation and lymphatic flow (which helps remove toxins and supply a healthy blood flow to the vital organs).
 Plus, it is a great way to strengthen the bond between you and your canine companion – all in just 5 minutes a day!

 Step-by-Step: Daily “Maintenance” 5-Minute Dog Massage